 Money Management Tips When on SSDI

 As anyone on Social Security Disability (SSDI) knows, it can be a challenge to make that money cover all living expenses.
-It’s not only important to make ends meet but try to make every dollar of your disability payment count.
+It’s not only essential to make ends meet but try to make every dollar of your disability payment count.
 Luckily, there are a few money-management tips to help ease financial burdens.
 Developing these habits can make you feel more in control of your money.
 There are even some cases where family members may be eligible for auxiliary benefits.
 Try some of these money management tips below.

 Where to Find Savings

 Beyond budgeting, there are ways to help your dollar stretch.
 Take an honest look at your expenses and see where you spend the most.
-Here are some money saving tips to consider:
+Here are some money-saving tips to consider:

-+ Just ask if you can lower your bill.
-It isn’t always the case, but it never hurts to ask.
-Call your cable or phone company to see if they can lower your monthly bill.
+- Call your cable or phone company to see if they can lower your monthly bill.
 They may have programs you were unaware of or discounts you may be eligible for.
 You’ll never know until you ask.